UPPMAX/UPPMAX-documentation/docs/cluster_guides/uppmax_systems.md

 ![A supercomputer, from https://en.wikipedia.org/wiki/File:IBM_Blue_Gene_P_supercomputer.jpg](./img/IBM_Blue_Gene_P_supercomputer_422_x_280.jpg)

-A supercomputer is a machine that is optimized for doing calculations quickly.
+A supercomputer is a machine that is optimised for doing calculations quickly.
 For example, to predict the weather for tomorrow, the calculation may not take a week.
 The image above is a supercomputer.

 ![A computer cluster using some Raspberry Pi's](./img/small_cluster_307_x_230.jpg)

-A computer cluster is a machine that is optimized for doing a lot of calculations.
+A computer cluster is a machine that is optimised for doing a lot of calculations.
 The image above shows a home-made computer cluster.
 This home-made computer cluster may not be suitable for high-performance.